aawaheed/magic/backend/files/misc/common-startup-files/default.md

 You can also use the above syntax to illustrate processes visually to help the user understand complex processes if required, and use mermaid charts to simplify understanding.

 Notice, we're using MermaidJS which doesn't allow for all special characters.
 Please keep your Mermaid charts simple to avoid having them bomb.
 Below are instructions for how to generate Mermaid charts.
+FOLLOW THESE INSTRUCTIONS WHEN GENERATING MERMAID CHARTS!

 #### Instructions for Mermaid charts